-Developing methods to combine longitudinal biomarkers.
+Developing methods to incorporate longitudinal biomarkers into risk prediction

-Developing model selection techniques for combining high-dimensional longitudinal biomarkers.
+Developing model selection techniques for combining high-dimensional longitudinal biomarkers

-Missing data problems in biomarker evaluation and combination.
+Missing data problems in biomarker evaluation and combination

-Fulton KA, Liu D, Haynie DL, Albert PS.
+- Fulton KA, Liu D, Haynie DL, Albert PS.
 MIXED MODEL AND ESTIMATING EQUATION APPROACHES FOR ZERO INFLATION IN CLUSTERED BINARY RESPONSE DATA WITH APPLICATION TO A DATING VIOLENCE STUDY.
 Ann Appl Stat.
 2015;9(1):275-299.

-Foster JC, Liu D, Albert PS, Liu A. Identifying subgroups of enhanced predictive accuracy from longitudinal biomarker data using tree-based approaches: applications to fetal growth.
+- Foster JC, Liu D, Albert PS, Liu A. Identifying subgroups of enhanced predictive accuracy from longitudinal biomarker data using tree-based approaches: applications to fetal growth.
 J R Stat Soc Ser A Stat Soc.
 2017;180(1):247-261.

-Liu D, Zhou XH.
+- Liu D, Zhou XH.
 Covariate adjustment in estimating the area under ROC curve with partially missing gold standard.
 Biometrics.
 2013;69(1):91-100.

-Liu D, Albert PS.
+- Liu D, Albert PS.
 Combination of longitudinal biomarkers in predicting binary events.
 Biostatistics.
 2014;15(4):706-18.

-Liu D, Yeung EH, McLain AC, Xie Y, Buck Louis GM, Sundaram R. A Two-Step Approach for Analysis of Nonignorable Missing Outcomes in Longitudinal Regression: an Application to Upstate KIDS Study.
+- Liu D, Yeung EH, McLain AC, Xie Y, Buck Louis GM, Sundaram R. A Two-Step Approach for Analysis of Nonignorable Missing Outcomes in Longitudinal Regression: an Application to Upstate KIDS Study.
 Paediatr Perinat Epidemiol.
 2017.